What are the most spectacular roads in Iceland?

 Route 1, commonly known as Ring Road, is 830 miles of adventure and surprises in Iceland.
 A road trip like no other, running the entire country and connecting the most populous parts.
 It's one of the most scenic drives in the world.

-Situated in the Southern Region of Iceland, the F232 (Öldufellsleið) is a very challenging drive with breathtaking landscapes and rugged rivers.
+Situated in the Southern Region of Iceland, the F232 (Öldufellsleið) is a very challenging drive with breathtaking landscape and rugged rivers.
 It is only suitable for 4x4 vehicles with significant fording capacity, and there are no services or networks along the way.

 Located in the Eastern Region of Iceland, the F985 (Jökulvegur) is a very winding drive with hundreds of turns, suitable only for 4x4 vehicles.
 This road is practically vertical in places.